 This paperwork would then be sent electronically by to panel members before close of business on Tuesday.

-Recommendations of the meeting will be recorded, and the Tracker updated.
+Recommendations of the meeting will be recorded by the admin officer on the child's records and the Tracker should be updated.

-Meeting decisions will be sent to the Panel members who should ensure these are entered on Frameworki within 7 days of the panel meeting.
+Meeting decisions will be entered on the children records Mosaic within 24 hours of the panel meeting.

 5. Emergency Referrals and Police Protection

-Where there is an urgent requirement for a Legal Planning Meeting, a Social Worker should discuss with their Team Manager who should then escalate their request to their Service Manager, who will, if appropriate convene an emergency meeting.
-The Service Manager will make every effort to make sure all relevant parties can attend.
+Where there is an urgent requirement for a Care Planning Panel Meeting, a Social Worker should discuss with their Team Manager who should then escalate their request to their Service Manager, who will, if appropriate convene an emergency meeting with their Head of Service.
+The Head of Service will make every effort to make sure all relevant parties can attend.
 This should only be used in the most exceptional of circumstances.